Josh Frydenberg tests positive for COVID

 “All the best for a speedy recovery,” Mr Chalmers said.

-Other government ministers who have contracted the coronavirus are Defence Minister Peter Dutton who tested positive in March last year and Deputy Prime Minister Barnaby Joyce who tested positive in December.
+Defence Minister Peter Dutton tested positive for coronavirus in March last year and Deputy Prime Minister Barnaby Joyce tested positive in December.

-Friday was another record day of case numbers with more than 78,000 reported in Australia along with 17 deaths.
+Friday was another record day of case numbers with more than 78,000 reported in Australia.